Nomadic farming:

 Reasons for Movement of Herdsmen Southwards during Dry Season

 i.
-Abundance of forage in the south but scarcity of forage in the north because of the unequal rainfall distribution in the dry season.
+Abundance of forage in the south but a scarcity of forage in the north because of the unequal rainfall distribution in the dry season.

 ii.
 Water scarcity in the north during the dry season forces them to move their animals southwards in search of water.